-David A. Wheatley has been a Fine Artist/painter since first exhibiting in Soho, New York during the 1970’s.
-His creative talents have expanded into murals, trompe l'oreal, reproductions and adaptations of other styles of painting, set design and faux finishing or glazed walls.
-Since childhood David developed another talent first as a tarot reader then extending into astrological theory, a practice which lead to the development of ideas in his book, 2012 Before and After.
+David A. Wheatley has been a Fine Artist/Painter since first exhibiting in Soho, New York during the 1970’s.
+Since childhood David developed other talents as well, first as a tarot reader then extending into astrological theory, a practice which led to the development of ideas in his book, 2012 Before and After.
 Working occasionally as a full time tarot and astrological counselor, David grew familiar with many other related disciplines through the years that add great dimension to astrological traditions, including psychological perspectives and the development of quantum physics.
 David is originally from the Toronto, Canada area.
-Post high school education was in New York city.
-Eventually David lived full time in New York for several years, followed by periods of time living in Vermont, and other locations around the USA.
-He currently resides in Florida.
+He currently resides in Florida. https://www.davidiste.com/

 Social dreaming is where we embrace everything

 In this time of uncertainty and grief, things that have been unresolved at an individual level pop up on the background of unresolved collective difficulties.

 Many people are afraid of their own thoughts, and of their ambivalence.
 There can be a desire to be clear, straightforward and self-directed but when things around us are unstable, our inner stability is tested.

 Dreaming is not an escape, it is holistic thinking.
 Dreaming is the most important form of thinking, something both Freud and Jung agreed upon, because it gives us a different point of view.
 What we had forgotten, omitted to look at, turned away from, dismissed or despised, insists on being paid attention to because dreams are the language by which we become whole.